mohitsaxenaknoldus/git-machete/docs/source/cli_help/slide-out.rst

 Removes the given branch (or multiple branches) from the branch tree definition.
 Then synchronizes the downstream (child) branches of the last specified branch on the top of the upstream (parent) branch of the first specified branch.
-Sync is performed either by rebase (default) or by merge (if `--merge` option passed).
+Sync is performed either by rebase (default) or by merge (if :bash:`--merge` option passed).

-The most common use is to slide out a single branch whose upstream was a `develop`/`master` branch and that has been recently merged.
+The most common use is to slide out a single branch whose upstream was a :bash:`develop/master` branch and that has been recently merged.

 Since this tool is designed to perform only one single rebase/merge at the end, provided branches must form a chain, i.e. all of the following conditions must be met: